divVerent/ecantorix/README.rst

 The result is a LMMS project file that can be processed to an audio file using::

 	lmms -o foo.wav --render foo.mmp

+Also, there is now preliminary support for Vocaloid (VSQ) files.
+The phonemes are not used yet, though, as doing this would require an external mapping table that depends on the Vocaloid voice in use.

 License
 =======